free5ty1e/primestationone/README.md

 There is also a button combination mapped on the controller to allow you to swap netplayers, though this is experimental.
 Look for it on the splashscreen / quick reference screen (also above) and try it out!

 ### Troubleshooting

 Some of the previous versions of the PrimeStation One may or may not have inadvertently caused some ownership issues in the user file structure, and / or left unused or outdated scripts lying around where they can cause confusion.
 The best way to ensure that things are really set as they should be, and that you have the absolute best starting point to move forward, you should run the following script.
 Be prepared to lose your cached gamelists, custom emulationstation input adjustments and general settings:
 ```
 quickResetPrimestationOne.sh
 ```

+##### PS3 controller connection troubleshooting

+Sometimes it might take a couple tries of connecting the controller via USB for ~10 seconds to the Primestation, then disconnect and press PS3 button to attempt connection before (especially generic) controllers might start actually trying to pair to the Primestation.
+Even once connected, they may not respond without reconnecting a couple more times and possibly restarting the Primestation.
+This only seems to occur when connecting many different types of controllers, as I did during testing...

 #### Building emulators from source / downloading binaries (RetroPie)